 The best shoes for Peloton and indoor cycling you can buy today

-A reasonably priced spin shoe from a well known cycling brand is the Shimano RC1, which comes in both mens and womens models.
+After riding for a few months with a number of models, we think the best indoor cycling shoes overall are the Shimano RC1.
+It's a reasonably priced spin shoe that comes in both mens and women's models.
 These shoes are lightweight and feature synthetic leather uppers with mesh texture to promote a comfortable fit.
 They also have three durable hook-and-loop straps across the top of the feet for easy wear and removal.

 Exercise bikes — especially Peloton’s — can be expensive, so one way to save a little bit of money is by picking up less expensive cycling shoes.
 The Vitatalpa Men's Cycling Shoes are the best Peloton shoes for those on a budget: they’re quick-drying, anti-slip, feature breathable mesh, and are lightweight.
 They come with an adjustable buckle and hook-and-loop straps for easy wear.